Break My Heart (Dua Lipa song): Commercial performance

 In the United Kingdom, "Break My Heart" debuted at number 76 on the UK Singles Downloads Chart dated 27 March 2020.
 The following week, it entered the UK Singles Chart at its peak position of number six, becoming Lipa's fifteenth entry on the chart and her ninth single to appear in the top ten.
 The song spent a total of 20 consecutive weeks on the chart, dropping out in August 2020.
 In January 2021, the song was certified platinum by the British Phonographic Industry (BPI) for selling 600,000 track-equivalent units in the United Kingdom.
 On the Irish Singles Chart, the song debuted at number three, its peak position, behind Lipa's previous single "Physical" (2020) and "Roses" (2019) by Saint Jhn.
 The song debuted at number 83 on the Scottish Singles Chart dated 27 March 2020, after only one day of tracking.
 It later peaked at number 14 on the chart four weeks later.

 In Germany, "Break My Heart" reached number 26 while it peaked at number 56 in France.
-The song was awarded a platinum certification for selling 200,000 track-equivalent units in France, from the Syndicat National de l'Édition Phonographique (SNEP).
+The song was awarded a diamond certification for selling 333,333 track-equivalent units in France, from the Syndicat National de l'Édition Phonographique (SNEP).
 In Australia, the song debuted at its peak position of number seven on the ARIA Singles Chart, becoming Lipa's sixth top ten entry on the chart.
 It spent two non-consecutive weeks in the position and spent 27 weeks on the chart.
 The song was awarded a double platinum certification from the Australian Recording Industry Association (ARIA) for selling 140,000 track-equivalent units.
 On the New Zealand singles chart, the song spent 20 weeks with a debut and peak of number 12.
-The Recorded Music NZ awarded the song a platinum certification for selling 30,000 track-equivalent units in New Zealand.
+The Recorded Music NZ awarded the song a triple platinum certification for selling 90,000 track-equivalent units in New Zealand.

 In the United States, "Break My Heart" debuted at number 21 on the Billboard Hot 100 chart dated 11 April 2020, Lipa's highest debut on the chart.
 In its 20th week on the chart, the song peaked at number 13, and left the chart 12 weeks later.
 The Recording Industry Association of America (RIAA) awarded the song a platinum certification for sales of 1,000,000 track-equivalent units in the US.
 On the Canadian Hot 100, "Break My Heart" debuted at number 47 in April 2020 and later peaked at number 13 in July of the year.
-For track-equivalent unit sales of 320,000 in Canada, the song was awarded a four times platinum certification from Music Canada.
+For track-equivalent unit sales of 400,000 in Canada, the song was awarded a five times platinum certification from Music Canada.
 In Brazil, the song reached number 43 and was awarded a double diamond certification from Pro-Música Brasil for track-equivalent sales of 320,000 units.
 It also charted at number 23 on Brazil's April 2020 monthly streaming chart.